MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/assistant-ai-quick-start.md

 ms.date: 05/20/2024
 ---

-# Assistant AI library quick start guide
+# Assistants API quick start guide

-Get started with OpenAI Assistants API using the mathBot sample, use OpenAI Code Interpreter tool to create an assistant that specializes in mathematics, guiding you through the development process of such apps.
+Get started with the OpenAI Assistants API using the MathBot sample.
+This guide uses the OpenAI Code Interpreter tool to help you create an assistant that specializes in mathematics.
 The bot uses the gpt-3.5-turbo model to chat with Microsoft Teams users and respond in a polite and respectful manner, staying within the scope of the conversation.

 ## Prerequisites